 Replacing kitchen and bathroom countertops is an expensive proposition.
 The affordable alternative?
 Painting your countertops is a viable solution that works as an excellent stop-gap for a number of years prior to full replacement.

 While water-based latex paints are tolerable in enclosed spaces, the oil-based polyurethane paints required for painting countertops emit a noxious smell.
 Not only that, but extensive sanding is also required to prep the countertops for the paint.

 That's why summer is the perfect time to paint your countertops.
 In addition to wearing a respirator and other safety gear, you can fling windows and doors open and direct a house fan towards the outdoors to draw fumes and dust away from the inside.Continue to 5 of 6 below.

 05 of 06

 Scorching temperatures threaten to drive homeowners out of their yards and into their homes.
 Find much-needed relief from the outside highs by installing a window unit air conditioner in your slider window or casement window.

-Owners of homes with vertically sliding single-hung or double-hung windows have it easy when it comes to purchasing and installing window-unit A/Cs.
+Owners of homes with vertically sliding single-hung or double-hung windows have it easy when it comes to purchasing and installing window unit air conditioners.
 For casements and horizontally moving slider windows, though, air conditioners are more expensive and trickier to install.
-But this project is well worth it, especially as a respite from working on your outdoor projects.
+But this project is well worth it, especially as a respite from working on your outdoor projects while temperatures are high.

 Prepare your house for the upcoming cool months by insulating your crawl space.
-Summer is the best time for this extensive project as it affords you with enough time and cooperative weather to make those frequent crawls under the house.
+Summer is the best time for this extensive project, as it gives you enough time and cooperative weather to make those frequent crawls under the house.